 Among the most important change is in Medicare Part D, and involves the coverage gap or “donut hole” for covered prescriptions.
 The coverage gap occurs when a person hits their annual limit for covered prescriptions – coverage only picks up again when they reach their annual out-of-pocket spending limit.

-Under the ACA, Medicare will now pay for about half the cost of brand name prescription drugs for people in the donut hole.
+Under the ACA, Medicare will now pay for about half the cost of brand name prescription drugs for people in the doughnut hole.
 And each year, your costs for prescriptions while you’re in the coverage gap will decrease.
-By 2020, the Medicare donut hole will have shrunk greatly, helping seniors more easily afford the medications they need, without high out-of-pocket costs while they’re in the Medicare Part D coverage gap.
+By 2020, the Medicare doughnut hole will have shrunk greatly, making senior dental care more widely accessible, without high out-of-pocket costs while they’re in the Medicare Part D coverage gap.

 According to the Centers for Medicare & Medicaid Services, Medicare beneficiaries are expected to save, on average, about $4,200 over the next 10 years due to lower drug costs, free preventive services, and reductions in the growth of health spending, due to Obamacare.